Phoenix rupicola: Description

-Phoenix rupicola palm trees grow to 8 m in height, and 20 cm in width.
+Phoenix rupicola palm trees grow to 8 m in height, and in width.
 They are usually clean of leaf bases except near the crown.

-Leaves are 2.5 to 3 m long, 35 cm leaflets, pinnately arranged, on 50 – 60 cm pseudo petioles armed with spines.
+Leaves are long, leaflets, pinnately arranged, on pseudo petioles armed with spines.
 The spines are much less numerous and less vicious than the other Phoenix species.

-The fruit is an oblong, yellow to orange drupe, 2 cm long containing a single large seed.
+The fruit is an oblong, yellow to orange drupe, long containing a single large seed.